eoindowling7/Satellite-Disaster-Damage/README.md

 ### Segmentation Results

-The metric of IoU (intersection over union), which is a measurement of how well the model masks the target, was our prioritised measure of performance.
+IoU (Intersection over Union), which measures the overlap between the predicted and ground-truth building masks, was my primary measure of segmentation performance.
 After training each model for a baseline of 20 epochs, the U-Net++ showed the most promise, leading me to give it a full 50 epochs of training.
-The U-Net++ then achieved the highest score of 0.650, comparing to 0.628 and 0.589 for the U-Net and DeepLabV3++ respectively.
+The U-Net++ then achieved the highest score of 0.650, comparing to 0.628 and 0.589 for the U-Net and DeepLabV3+ respectively.

 ![Building Segmentation Performance](figures/validation_iou_model_comparison.png)

 This metric supported the use of the U-Net++ model for the next stage of the project.
-However I wanted to look beyond a single aggregate metric, so I compared the models on the performance within a difficult scene, containing dense clustering of buildings.
+However I wanted to look beyond a single aggregate metric, so I compared the models' performance on a difficult scene containing a dense cluster of buildings.

 ![Dense Scene Segmentation Comparison](figures/dense_scene_error_comparison.png)